 As long as you actively participate and don’t remain passive, rehab can and will help you.

-At the point of crisis we have found that rehab is the best approach available among the primary care needs of people who are in active addiction.
-But, rehab will not work in a vacuum, or without your cooperation.
+At the point of crisis we have found that inpatient rehab is the best approach available among the primary care needs of people who are in active addiction.
+But, a rehab clinic will not do everything for you.

-In the last 7 days of rehab, here's what you can expect...
+In the last 7 days of a rehab clinic stay, here's what you can expect...

-These will help you move on from residential treatment back into life outside the clinic and will provide opportunities in advance for you to plan your support against any addictive triggers which, by now, you should be aware of.
+Such measures will assist you in your transition towards living a normal life outside the clinic and will provide opportunities in advance for you to plan your support against any addictive triggers which, by now, you should be aware of.

 Who Is Rehab For?